Frequently asked questions

 To be eligible for a Funeral Expenses Payment, you must be

-• the partner of the deceased when they died
+- the partner of the person who has died, when they died

-• a close relative or close friend of the deceased
+- a close relative or close friend of the person who has died

-• the parent or person responsible for a deceased child who was under 16 (or under 20 and in approved education or training)
+- the parent or person responsible for a child who has died and who was under 16 (or under 20 and in approved education or training)

-You might not get a Funeral Expenses Payment if another close relative of the deceased (such as a sibling or parent) is in work.
+You might not get a Funeral Expenses Payment if another close relative of the person who has died (such as a sibling or parent) is in work.

 A Funeral Expenses Payment can help to pay for some of the costs of the following: